 Regarding security, systems using CAN bus rely primarily on physical security, even in critical areas like Train Control and Monitoring Systems (TCMS), road vehicle Automatic Driver-Assistance Systems (ADAS), and robotic surgery, although there are means and methods for securing CAN messages if needed.
 CHAdeMO and GB/T applications are no exception, relying on the physical medium (a pair of 18 AWG conductors, not twisted, in the charging cable) and endpoints being challenging to access or tap, especially since they are proximate to high-voltage conductors within the cable, charging station, and vehicle; and CAN signal strength low enough to defy most efforts to intercept, interfere with, or inject CAN messages via inductive coupling.

-DC charging using a PLC/IP/TCP protocol stack (EU, KR, NA)
+DC charging using a BPLC/IP/TCP protocol stack (EU, KR, NA)

 The ISO 15118 series of DC charging standards mandated and/or being adopted in Europe, North America, and Korea utilize Broadband PowerLine Carrier (the HomePlug Green PHY industry standard [HP-GP]) for EV-to-charging station communications.
 HP-GP uses carriers in the 2-30 MHz range on the single pilot wire in the charging cable, otherwise used for AC charging control (see Section 2.1 above).
 The OFDM symbols are formed at the MAC layer into IEEE 802.3 Ethernet frames, which constitute the Layer 2/3 interface.